SushyDev/vapor-store/README.md

 - [ ] Better game info page
 - [ ] Game updates
 - [ ] Add ROMs sites
+- [ ] Add warnings when not all settings are configured

 ### Issues